jcorley60/DenverBreweries/README.md

 # DenverBreweries
-An analysis of the existing brewery market within the Denver Metro area using the latest location data and intelligence offered by Foursquare.
+An analysis of the existing brewery market within the Denver Metro area using the latest location data and intelligence offered by Foursquare in conjunction with US Census data.
 **Business Goal**: Determine an ideal neighborhood for a new craft brewery based upon data captured for the existing local market.

 ## Market Research: